-My upcoming trip to Ethiopia is right around the corner!
+My upcoming Global Village Build is right around the corner!
 Many people have donated to help me go on this amazing adventure and I shower you all with my love and thanks.
 Still, there are people who wonder just what is the HfH Global Village program and why do I have to raise money in the first place?

 - Transportation in-country

 - Travel medical insurance

 - Local cultural activities

 The program cost seems so expensive.
 Is it worth it?